Manufacturing (F) (GMP)

 When is the IGJ the designated inspection authority?

-The IGJ is designated as inspection authority when the end manufacturer is located in the Netherlands.
-If the release manufacturer is established in our country and the manufacturer of the final product is located outside the European Union, the IGJ still is the authority to carry out the inspection of the manufacturer of finished product outside the EU.
+The IGJ is designated as the inspection authority if the manufacturer and/or importer is located in the Netherlands.
+If the release manufacturer is established in the Netherlands and the manufacturer of the final product is located outside the European Union, the IGJ is still the designated authority to carry out the inspection of the manufacturer of finished product outside the EEA.

-Are multiple release countries listed in the file?
-Then the European Medicines Agency (EMA) will appoint a so-called Supervisory Authority, which is responsible for supervision outside the EU.
+Are multiple release countries listed in the dossier?
+In that case, the European Medicines Agency (EMA) will appoint a so-called Supervisory Authority, which is responsible for supervision outside the EEA.

 OMS